nframmy/tahoe_lab_inc_analysis/README.md

 - "temp_randomization_analysis" is an analysis of if randomization of warming treatments on periphyton samples could have resulted in thermal shock.

-- "waterbath_temp_tests.Rmd" is an analysis of how long it took waterbaths to heat up for experimental planning purposes.

 All other scripts with filenames that begin with a date are individual files to parse and wrangle individual experiment data files before being joined together in "Tahoe_Peri_data_joining.Rmd".